AdaCore/learn/content/courses/intro-to-ada/chapters/records.rst

 :ada:`Some_Day.Year := 2001`, we're overwriting the information that was
 previously stored in the :ada:`Year` component of :ada:`Some_Day`.

-.. _RecordCompRenaming:
+.. _Record_Comp_Renaming:

 Renaming
 --------

-In previous chapters, we've discussed that :ref:`subprograms <SubprogramRenaming>` and :ref:`packages <PackageRenaming>` can be renamed.
+In previous chapters, we've discussed :ref:`subprogram <Subprogram_Renaming>` and :ref:`package <Package_Renaming>` renaming.
 We can rename record components as well.
 Instead of writing the full component selection using the dot notation, we can declare an alias that allows us to access the same component.
 This is useful to simplify the implementation of a subprogram, for example.

 We can rename record components by using the :ada:`renames` keyword in a varible declaration.
 For example: